PratimaYadav22/IR_Project/README.md

 # **Test Cases**
 1. Framework: Testing is conducted using Python’s unittest framework for modular tests of each component.
 2. Coverage: Tests cover functionalities such as crawling depth, page count compliance, indexing accuracy, and query response correctness.
+3. Testcase for TF-IDF vectorization of documents.
+4. Testcase for cosine similarity calculation accuracy.
+5. Testcase for response to a valid query.
+6. Testcase error handling for invalid queries.

 # **Documentation**:
 Inline comments and README files explain usage and configuration.